Klutsis, Gustav Gustavovich (Klucis, Gustavs)

 Born 1895, Vidzeme region, Russian Empire; died c.
 1938-1944, State Labor Camp, USSR

 Gustav Klutsis is considered the foremost artist of Soviet photomontage.
-Born near the small town of Ruiena, Latvia, (when Lativa was part of the Russian Empire), Klutsis attended the State Art School in Riga from 1913 to 1915 and then moved to Petrograd (St. Petersburg) during immediately prior to the October Revolution.
-Klutsis took part in a volunteer rifle regiment that helped overturn the Tsarist regime during the revolution.
-After the revolution, he continued his studies in Petrograd at OPKh (Imperial Society for the Encouragement of the Arts).
+Born in the Russian Empire near the town of modern-day Ruiena, Latvia, Klutsis attended the State Art School in Riga from 1913 to 1915 and then moved to Petrograd (St. Petersburg) prior to the October Revolution.
+During the revolution, he joined a volunteer rifle regiment that helped overturn the Tsarist regime.
+After the revolution, the artist continued his studies at OPKh (Imperial Society for the Encouragement of the Arts) in Petrograd.

 In 1918, Klutsis was sent to Moscow to serve as a guard in the Kremlin.
-That same year, he participated in the exhibition of art by members of the workshop of the Ninth Guard's Regiment.
-While in Moscow, he enrolled in Ilya Mashkov's studio for further artistic study.
-From 1919 to 1920, Klutsis attended the Free State Art Studios (SVOMAS) that later became VKhUTEMAS (Higher Art and Technical Studios) while he was enrolled.
-Credited as the birthplace of Soviet Constructivism, at VKhUTEMAS he experimented with photomontage design-- an element that would greatly influence his later work.
+That year, he participated in the exhibition of art by members of the workshop of the Ninth Guard's Regiment.
+While in Moscow, he enrolled in Ilya Mashkov's studio to further his artistic studies.
+From 1919 to 1920, Klutsis attended the SVOMAS (Free State Art Studios) that became VKhUTEMAS (Higher Art and Technical Studios) while he was enrolled.
+Credited as the birthplace of Soviet Constructivism, VKhUTEMAS afforded Klutsis the opportunity to experiment with photomontage design-- an artistic element that influenced his later work.
 In 1920, the artist became a member of the Communist Party.

-In 1921, Klutsis married his artistic colleague, Valentina Kulagina.
-The couple had a son.
-Kulagina had been enrolled in SVOMAS/ VKhUTEMAS and she obtained a solid background in graphic design.
-While achieving success through collaboration with her husband, after his death, in her own right Kulagina was an important poster artist and designer.
+In 1921, Klutsis married his artistic colleague, Valentina Kulagina and the couple had a son.
+Kulagina had been enrolled in SVOMAS/ VKhUTEMAS where she obtained a background in graphic design.
+While achieving modest success through her collaboration with Klutsis, after his death, Kulagina became an important poster artist and graphic designer in her own right.

-By the mid-1920s, Klutsis was a well-known artist in the Soviet Union.
-Notoriety likely helped him to acquire a teaching position from 1924 to 1930 in the Woodwork and Metalwork Department of VKhUTEMAS.
-In 1925, he organized the artwork for the Soviet Pavilion for the International Exhibition of Modern Decorative and Industrial Arts in Paris.
-Between 1922 to 1925, he actively contributed designs to leading Soviet art magazines such as LEF, October, and Izofront.
-From 1928 to 1932, he was a member of the Oktiabr' (October) artists group, and from 1929 to 1932, a presiding member of the Artists of Revolutionary Posters.
+During the 1920s, Klutsis was a well-known artist in the Soviet Union.
+His notoriety likely helped him acquire a teaching position in the Woodwork and Metalwork Department of VKhUTEMAS from 1924 to 1930.
+In 1925, he organized the artwork for the Soviet Pavilion at the International Exhibition of Modern Decorative and Industrial Arts in Paris.
+Between 1922 to 1925, Klutsis contributed designs to leading Soviet art magazines such as LEF, October, and Izofront.
+From 1928 to 1932, he was a member of the Oktiabr' (October) artists group, and from 1929 to 1932, Klutsis was a presiding member of the Artists of Revolutionary Posters.

-By the early 1930s, Klutsis had become the foremost artist in the field of photomontage posters.
+By the 1930s, Klutsis was considered the foremost artist of photomontage design.
 His quality and output could only be rivaled by Lazar “El” Lissitzky and Alexandr Rodchenko, two contemporary artists working during the same period in the Soviet Union.

 Fuentes